OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_pyexadis.md

 <details>
   <summary>
-   We can use the following command to see the content of G.
+   We can use the following command to see the content of G.  <summary>

    <details>
     <summary>